 Tuesday, October 3, 2017

--From this text of Scripture, we learn that God anticipates authentic transformation of the human heart from a previous state of transgression.
-This is externally revealed through sound conduct and language.
-The people who truly love God will by His grace conform themselves to fit His divine will.
-Micah 6:8 instructs us to change ourselves inwardly, outwardly, and upwardly.
-"To do justly" means to treat our neighbors in a righteous manner.
-"To love mercy" presupposes personal devotion to the precepts of God which thereby offers vindication of our profession to know, love, and serve Him.
-The phrase "to walk humbly with thy God" necessarily denotes having the proper desire to serve Him.
-This passage from the Book of Micah indicates that our earthly walk is evidence of what is taking place in us spiritually.
-We must worship Him in truth.
+From this text of Scripture, we learn that God expects us to be a righteous people.
+Authentic transformation of the human heart from a sinful state requires the grace of God.
+Our words and actions make plain whether or not such has happened.
+People who truly love God will by His grace align themselves with His will.
+"To do justly" means to treat our neighbors in a fair and honest way.
+"To love mercy" presupposes devotion to the precepts of God which thereby offers vindication of our profession to know Him.
+The phrase "to walk humbly with thy God" denotes having the proper desire to serve Him.
+We do not look down on other people as if we are better than they.
+We must worship God in sincerity and truth.